hildebra/MATAFILER/README.md

 - Assemble metagenomes, profile miTags, profile functions, profile taxonomy using a variety of approaches (MATAFILER.pl)
 - Build a gene catalog based on these assemblies and predicted genes, build abundance matrices from these and annotate the genes functionally (geneCat.pl)

+## Important notice

+Please do not use this version of MATAFILER any longer, it can be considered deprecated at this point.
+Please refer instead to our upcoming release of https://github.com/hildebra/MATAF3 (at the time of writing not released yet).

 ### License

  Copyright (c) 2017 Falk Hildebrand